marinaserranomontes/screensharing-annotation-acc-pack-1/android/README.md

 #### Initialization methods

-The following `ScreenSharingFragment` methods are used to initialize the app and provide basic information determining the behavior of the screen sharing with annotations functionality.
+The following `ScreenSharingFragment` methods are the main methods of the ScreensharingKit and provide basic information determining the behavior of the screen sharing with annotations functionality.
+They are used for such purposes as starting and stopping screensharing, as well as enabling and disabling publisher and subscriber annotations.

 | Feature        | Methods  |
 | ------------- | ------------- |